-A: The GRP2600 series was designed to make mass-deployments easy, efficient, and quick.
+A: The GRP2600 series is designed to make mass-deployments easy, efficient, and quick.
 It does this primarily through a unified firmware for all models, but also other features such as alias based configuration XMLs and GDMS (Grandstream Device Management System) support.
 It comes equipped with industry-leading features and call support.

 Q: Is it only available for the ITSP markets?